-The businesslike and strict style of the identity of this company shows that it offers serious things.
+The businesslike, strict style of this company’s identity suggests it offers serious offerings.
 Indeed, the Ellesse logo is practical.
 At the same time, it is soft because it consists of smooth lines and curves.
 The key factor in her work is convenience because she specializes in sportswear.

 Meaning and History

 The name Ellesse is derived from the combination of the words “ELErra” and “SErvadio.”
 Elerra is the city where the sportswear manufacturer is based.
-At the same time, Leonardo Servadio is the man who opened the first Ellesse store in 1959 to sell men’s trousers made of stretchy knit fabric.
+At the same time, Leonardo Servadio opened the first Ellesse store in 1959 to sell men’s stretch-knit trousers.

 In the 1970s, the brand introduced a line of tennis apparel that was revolutionary for its various colors, as tennis players had only worn white before.
 During this time, the famous logo was created, featuring a semicircle made up of three fragments.
 Two symbolic colors were used: